-With funding from the Ford Foundation, this project is exploring what's needed to take current efforts to promote inclusive growth to a whole new level of performance, based on interviews with regional leaders in the forefront of this work.
-The project is also exploring what kind of national platform is needed to support this work.
+With funding from the Ford Foundation, this project explored what's needed to take current efforts to promote inclusive growth to a whole new level of performance, based on interviews with regional leaders in the forefront of this work.
+The project also explored what kind of national platform is needed to support this work.

 This assessment analyzed the outcomes and captured the lessons learned from a five-year initiative to expand economic growth and opportunity in twenty-two metropolitan regions and six states, experimenting with new economic development strategies that focus on growing and retaining high-quality jobs in innovative, productive industries in ways that expand opportunity for all.
 The lessons will help inform the next phase of this work as it unfolds in the participating sites, at Brookings, and at Rockefeller, as well as help build this emerging field of practice.